erikthiem/covid-vaccine-calculator/README.md

 then
 Run with: 'ruby console-app.rb'

-or if you like web browser run with: 'ruby app.rb' to use the Sinatra app.
+or if you prefer a web browser run with: 'ruby app.rb' to use the Sinatra app.